-\emph{- Propagation of the beam: -} We now have all the elements needed to describe the evolution of the beams along paths I and II.
-At each step, we express the state of the beam on the neutron - mirror neutron basis, as
+We now have all the elements needed to describe the evolution of the beams along paths I and II.
+At each step, we express the state of the beam on the neutron - hidden neutron basis, as

-where $N^{J}(t)$ and $M^{J}(t)$ are the amplitudes for the neutron and the mirror-neutron respectively.
+where $N^{J}(t)$ and $M^{J}(t)$ are the amplitudes for the neutron and the hidden-neutron respectively.

-- Beam I: We assume that the neutron beam impinges the beam splitter at $t=0$.
-It is comprised only of a neutron component because the mirror part is not reflected by the polarizer.
-Let $N_0^{I}$ and $N_0^{II}$ denote the initial amplitudes for beam I and II (see appendix A).\footnote{$N_0^{I}$ and $N_0^{II}$ include the term $\sqrt{(1-A_{BS}})$, with $A_{BS}$ designating the absorption coefficient in the beam splitter.} The initial state for beam I is therefore $ \ket{\psi^I(0)} = N_0^I \ket{n}. $ The beam traverses a region with a small guide field of 2 mT of length $l_1 =l $.
+- Beam I: We assume that the neutron beam impinges the beam splitter BS at $t=0$.
+It is comprised only of a neutron component because the hidden part is not reflected by the polarizer.
+Let $N_0^{I}$ and $N_0^{II}$ denote the initial amplitudes for beam I and II (see appendix A).\footnote{$N_0^{I}$ and $N_0^{II}$ include the term $\sqrt{1-A_{BS}}$, with $A_{BS}$ designating the absorption coefficient in the beam splitter.} The initial state for beam I is therefore $ \ket{\psi^I(0)} = N_0^I \ket{n}. $ The beam traverses a region with a small guide field of 2 mT of length $l_1 =l $.
 One has the normalized state reported in appendix A. Then it traverses the area filled with magnetic field $B_I$ for a distance $l_2 =L $, up to the central mirror $C_I$.
 The state at the entrance of the magnetic area has the form $ \ket{\psi^I_1} = N_1^I \ket{n}+ M_1^I \ket{n'} $.
-Since the mirror neutron component is entirely transmitted through the mirror $C_I$, the state after reflection from $C_I$ is just $ \ket{\psi^I_2} = R_C^I N_2^I \ket{n} $ with $N_2^I$ being an appropriate combination of $N_1^I $ and $M_1^I $ (see also appendix A).
+Since the hidden neutron component is entirely transmitted through the mirror $C_I$, the state after reflection from $C_I$ is just $ \ket{\psi^I_2} = R_C^I N_2^I \ket{n} $ with $N_2^I$ being an appropriate combination of $N_1^I $ and $M_1^I $ (see also appendix A).